oliverklee/ext-onetimeaccount/Documentation/Installation.rst

 plugin without autologin.

-If you are using seminars below 5.0.0 or seminars 4 with the legacy registration form, you need to use the plugin with autologin.
+If you are using seminars below 5.0.0 or seminars 4 with the legacy registration form, you need to use the plugin with autologin (with onetimeaccount version 6.0.0 or lower).

 .. note::
-   The plugin with autologin is deprecated and will be removed in onetimeaccount 7.0
+   The plugin with autologin was removed in onetimeaccount 7.0.

 Installation steps
 ==================